 Can we stop debris from threatening the future of space travel?

-The number of satellites and space debris in Earth’s orbit is growing rapidly, so preventing objects from colliding is one of the ways we can ensure we use space sustainably.
-Our digital team worked with the UK Space Agency to do just this.
+The number of satellites and debris in Earth’s orbit is growing rapidly, so is our reliance on satellite generated data.
+To keep space fit for use and protect our critical national infrastructure, we worked with the UK Space Agency to prevent collisions.

 On the 10 February 2009, an active Iridium communications satellite and an inactive Russian military satellite collided at 11.7 km/s 800 km above Siberia.
 The collision created thousands of fragments of debris, and likely millions of additional pieces too small to monitor, which are still congesting Earth’s orbit today.
 It would only take a few more incidents like this to render the majority of near-Earth space unusable.